panphp/pan/README.md

 </div>
 ```

-## Visualize your analytics
+## Visualize your product analytics

-To visualize your analytics, you may use the `pan` Artisan command:
+To visualize your product analytics, you may use the `pan` Artisan command:

 ```bash
 php artisan pan
 ```

-## Flush your analytics
+## Flush your product analytics

-To flush your analytics, you may use the `pan:flush` Artisan command:
+To flush your product analytics, you may use the `pan:flush` Artisan command:

 ```bash
 php artisan pan:flush